CPC Definition - Subclass G06N

 This place covers:

-Classification in this group is not expected when probabilistic networks are used in neural networks (e.g. Boltzmann machines).
+Classification in this group is not expected when probabilistic graphical models are used in neural networks (e.g. Boltzmann machines).

 Applications of whatever sort just using Bayesian or Markov models with no description of the Bayesian or Markov model itself are to be classified in the relevant application field.

-Learning of unknown parameters of the network to be classified also in G06N 20/00
+Learning of unknown parameters of the network should also be classified in G06N 20/00.

 Examples of places where the subject matter of this place is covered when specially adapted, used for a particular purpose, or incorporated in a larger system: